SA-Sandro/Landing-Page/README.md

 # Landing-Page
-I am creating a landing page using HTML,CSS and JS.
-Hope you like it!
+As a practice project, I am currently working on a landing page, which is commonly used nowadays.
+I am using HTML, CSS, and JavaScript to create it.
+The code will be very simple because I'm still learning.
+If you review my code and have any recommendations, they would be welcomed.